harry934/harry934/README.md

 </p>

 <p>
 My name is Harry and I am a dedicated Software Engineer student residing in Nairobi.
 My passion for technology and innovation fuels my commitment to creating impactful solutions for real communities.
-I have a particular interest in developing innovative solutions.
+I have a particular interest in developing innovative solutions.<br/>
 </p>

 <h1 align="center">🗃️Projects</h1>